Defining Reusable Items for Use in Settings

 Some remote systems require a username and password to log into that system.
 A username-password pair is a login credential.
 Ensemble permits you to store login credentials in a centralized, secure table; only users with appropriate access to the Management Portal can view and edit this table.

-page displays the Credentials table for the current namespace.
+The Credentials Viewer page (Ensemble > Configure > Credentials) displays the Credentials table for the current namespace.

 Defining Schedule Specifications

-page aids you in creating a string to use in this configuration setting.
-Once you create a schedule string and give it a name, you can use this string as a value for the Schedule
+The Schedule Spec Editor page (Ensemble > Configure > Schedule Specs) aids you in creating a string to use in this configuration setting.
+Once you create a schedule string and give it a name, you can use this string as a value for the Schedule configuration setting.

 Where each item in the event specification, from left to right, has the described values: